sapagat/evidence/DOCS.md

 ## Resolve attempt

-Resolves the evidence upload and consumes the attempt.
+Resolves the evidence upload by checking it is stored in S3 and consumes the attempt.

 ### Contract

 - Endpoint: ``/resolve_attempt``
 - Method: ``POST``
-- Requires an attempt id.
+- Requires an ``attempt_id``.

 ### Example